 This situation is exacerbated by users accessing potentially sensitive data in public Wi-Fi locations, such as coffee shops, airports, bookstores or other locations providing free Internet access.
 These free services are designed for ease of use, not security.
-Educating end users is essential to helping them understand the risks involved and teaching them how to avoid having sensitive data intercepted.
+Educating end-users is essential in helping them understand the risks involved and teaching them how to avoid having sensitive data intercepted.

 Older phones are often handed down to lower levels of management/workforce as newer faster ones are requested by senior management.
 In these cases, data and memory cards should be erased and/or replaced.

 New Dangers and Responsibilities